How to Stop Writing Mediocre Words: 186 Better Ways to Say “Great”

 “Great” isn’t great, it’s mediocre.

-So why do writers, including myself, keep relying on dull, over-used words?
+So why do writers, including myself, keep relying on dull, over-used words and phrases?
 Obviously, none of us strive to be mediocre, so what’s the problem?

 Therein lies the issue.
 In the rush to meet a deadline, please a client, or just drag something across an imaginary finish line, we get slack about editing.
 We find time to ponder keywords, headlines, and images, but we don’t give ourselves enough time to play with the words.